KonopelkoMihass/Research-Master-Project/README.md

-This is a gamified verison of Mihass Project

 There is how versioning is done for this project:

 -The Build system - each commit is assigned a build number.
 Each commit is buildable and should compile and be deployed.